tsib0/aw-reporting/README.md

 Fill in your OAuth credentials.
 If you need to create them, visit: <a href>https://code.google.com/apis/console#access</a>

-Note that you don't have enter RefreshToken as AwReporting takes care of getting new one when it when run for the first time.
+Note that you don't have to enter RefreshToken as AwReporting takes care of getting a new one when it runs for the first time.

 >clientId=